cosinekitty/astronomy/source/c/README.md

 <a name="astro_equatorial_t"></a>
 #### `astro_equatorial_t`

+**Equatorial angular coordinates.**  Coordinates of a celestial body as seen from the Earth (geocentric or topocentric, depending on context), oriented with respect to the projection of the Earth's equator onto the sky.

 | Type | Member | Description |
 | ---- | ------ | ----------- |
 | `astro_status_t` | `status` |  ASTRO_SUCCESS if this struct is valid; otherwise an error code.  |